GwennKoi/vscode-lpc-lang/README.md

 ## Release Notes
 ### v1.1.1
-* Removing triangular brackets due to problems they were creating in source for FluffOS users.
-If this is necessary for other drivers, can revisit in the future.
+* Removed triangular brackets that were causing issues. `<` and `>` are not used in FluffOS as brackets.
+If needed for other drivers, can re-evaluate in the future.
+* Modified standard colour tag support to be arrays instead of objects, since they are basic and don't require additional syntaxes such as "notIn".
+* Removed `activationEvents` from package.json since VS Code advises that this is inferred information.

 ### v 1.1.0
 * Added GMCP snippets